FIWARE/tutorials.NGSI-LD/docs/securing-access.md

 <h3>Standard Concepts of Identity Management</h3>

-The following common objects are found with the **Keyrock** Identity Management database:
+The following common objects are found with the **Keycloak** Identity Management database:

 -   **User** - Any signed-up user able to identify themselves with an eMail and password.
 Users can be assigned rights individually or as a group.